-I bet it is crucial for your organization to be able to identify the next future star or the next top leader within your organization, and identify talent risks like risk o leaving or energy loss.
+I bet it is crucial for your organization to be able to identify the next future star or the next top leader within your organization and identify talent risks like the risk of leaving or energy loss.
 But how do you accurately do that?
 The Talent Review Meeting can be a powerful instrument to help you identify star employees and get a grip on talent risks, provided that you nail two things:

 - base your decisions on evidence-based insights